| ISRAEL'SEXPIRED

 the congested Jenin refugee camp, where more than half of its residents were under 18

-The funny bit is, he told Aharonot, I didn't even
+years of age.
+The funny bit is,he told Aharonot, I didn't even

 know how to operate the D-9.
 I have never been an operator.
 But I begged them to give me a